sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 Finally, click the **Run** button at the bottom of this popup to launch a container with these settings.

-At this point, you have created your container!
+Now you have created your container!
-In the future, you can simply run the container from the "Containers" tab, as described next.
+In the future you can skip these variable definition steps and run the container directly from the "Containers" tab, as described next.

 ### Run the Docker Container